 The Mutual Factor

-THE 2023 MUTUAL FACTOR
+THE MUTUAL FACTOR – A 2024 MIDYEAR UPDATE

 Each year since its launch in 2018 NAMIC has unveiled the latest in an ongoing series of reports known as The Mutual Factor.
 The reports, developed by NAMIC in partnership with Aon, provide an updated look at multiple performance metrics illustrating how the mutual insurance industry is doing in relation to other non-mutual insurance companies.
-The reports also feature an opinion survey of key stakeholders regarding their view of mutuals compared to non-mutuals.
+The reports also periodically feature an opinion survey of key stakeholders regarding their view of mutuals compared to non-mutuals.

-Work is underway on the 2023 Mutual Factor Report with NAMIC and Aon continuing to partner in delivering expanded insights into the overall performance of the mutual insurer segment.
-The full 2023 Mutual Factor report will be published in September to coincide with NAMIC’s annual convention.
+Work is underway on the 2024 Mutual Factor Report with NAMIC and Aon continuing to partner in delivering expanded insights into the overall performance of the mutual insurer segment.
+The full 2024 Mutual Factor report will be published in September to coincide with NAMIC’s annual convention.

-Get Your Copy Of The 2023 Mutual Factor Midyear Report
+Get Your Copy Of The 2024 Mutual Factor Midyear Report

 Sponsored by: